sammaxfleet/THISORTHATAPI/README.md

 Within the Posts List section, a user can view a list of all posts in the API.

+The Posts are in the order 'Date Added'.
+The ways to naviagte on the posts are below.

 <img width="1324" alt="Screenshot 2023-12-18 at 14 36 15" src="https://github.com/sammaxfleet/THISORTHATAPI/assets/114914739/9da305ee-696f-49ea-833f-99663120f990">

 I also added the following fields to the Json DATA